hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 layout: "extend"
 page_title: "Plugin Development - Framework: Attribute Types"
 description: |-
-  A guide to the different attribute types available in the next-generation provider development framework, and how to make your own.
+  A guide to the different attribute types available in the provider development framework, and how to make your own.
 ---

 # Attribute Types